 We used larger spacing units to delineate sections of content or controls.
 Smaller spacing units were used to space elements that made up a section of content or cluster of controls.
 For example, the padding for the container of a view was often larger than the margins between an input and label.
 To keep consistent padding and margins on elements throughout the application, we used spacing units divisible by 8 (i.e. 8px, 16px, 24px, 32px, and 40px).
 This helped us maintain consistent vertical and horizontal rhythm throughout all of the components that made up the UI.

 We considered it best practice to build hierarchy within a view without borders but if you required another element to delineate a block of content or set of actions, they could be used.
 Most of our borders had a border-width of 1px.
 Our Fat-light border was 5px wide and was used sparingly.

 Below you can see an application of border styles.
 From left-to-right, through sub-sections within a Primary View, lighter and darker shades of grey are applied to fills and borders to support hierarchy and indicate related groups of content.

-The size of buttons and input elements is determined by the font-size, line-height, and padding of text within the button.
+The size of buttons and input elements was determined by the font-size, line-height, and padding of text within the button.
 For most of our buttons we used “font-size: 14px/1.6; font-weight: 700; padding: 8px 16px;”.

-General constraints for drawing icons are:
+General constraints for drawing icons were:

 You may be wondering, why we stopped describing things at the atomic level.
-The Design Team discussed the pros and cons of building an “atomic style guide” or fully detailing the components we use throughout the application.
+The Design Team discussed the pros and cons of building an “atomic style guide” or fully detailing the components we used throughout the application.
 After several rounds of debate, we agreed not to take on that task of further detailing UI patterns for the following reasons: